Last universal common ancestor: Root of the tree of life

-LUCA's viruses
+LUCA and viruses

+The origin of viruses remains disputed.
+Since viruses need host cells for their replication, it is likely that they emerged after the formation of cells.
+Viruses may even have multiple origins and different types of viruses may have evolved independently over the history of life.
+There are different hypotheses for the origins of viruses, for instance an early viral origin from the RNA world or a later viral origin from selfish DNA.

-Based on how viruses are currently distributed across the bacteria and archaea, the LUCA may well have been prey to multiple viruses, ancestral to those that now have those two domains as their hosts.
+Based on how viruses are currently distributed across the bacteria and archaea, the LUCA is suspected of having been prey to multiple viruses, ancestral to those that now have those two domains as their hosts.
 Furthermore, extensive virus evolution seems to have preceded the LUCA, since the jelly-roll structure of capsid proteins is shared by RNA and DNA viruses across all three domains of life.
 LUCA's viruses were probably mainly dsDNA viruses in the groups called Duplodnaviria and Varidnaviria.
 Two other single-stranded DNA virus groups within the Monodnaviria, the Microviridae and the Tubulavirales, likely infected the last bacterial common ancestor.
 The last archaeal common ancestor was probably host to spindle-shaped viruses.
 All of these could well have affected the LUCA, in which case each must since have been lost in the host domain where it is no longer extant.
 By contrast, RNA viruses do not appear to have been important parasites of LUCA, even though straightforward thinking might have envisaged viruses as beginning with RNA viruses directly derived from an RNA world.
 Instead, by the time the LUCA lived, RNA viruses had probably already been out-competed by DNA viruses.

+LUCA might have been the ancestor to some viruses, as it might have had at least two descendants: LUCELLA, the Last Universal Cellular Ancestor, the ancestor to all cells, and the archaic virocell ancestor, the ancestor to large-to-medium-sized DNA viruses.
+Viruses might have evolved before LUCA but after the first universal common ancestor (FUCA), according to the reduction hypothesis, where giant viruses evolved from primordial cells that became parasitic.